RayceRossum/dsci-521-blog/_posts/2018-9-12-Relating-to-Relational-Databases.md

   Now that we've removed the data duplication, how do we know which address is related with which customer?

 ### Defining a Relationship
   Relationships depend on *keys* to decide which *relation* relies on which other *relation(s)*.
-A relational database has two different types of *keys*, *primary keys* and *foreign keys*.
+To do this, a relational database uses two different types of *keys*, *primary keys* and *foreign keys*.

 #### Primary keys
   Imagine a spreadsheets file, on the left hand side you have a list of numbers that grows with each row.
+Those numbers are the *primary key* of the row.
 A *primary key* is the unique identifier of a single *row* of data.
 Every *row* in the *relation* will have a *primary key* associated with it.
 Typically, the *primary key* starts at 1 and grows with the size of the *relation*.
 There is only one *primary key* per *row*.

   Customers (id, name, phone_number)